Neodiprion sertifer: Life cycle

 The European pine sawfly typically hatches from early April to late May.
 The larvae feed on existing pine needles.
 When they mature, they spin into cocoons.
 In the fall, they leave their cocoons as wasp-like creatures and mate.
 September and October are when the female lays eggs in pine trees for the next generation.
 Their favorite trees are Scots pine, red pine, Jack pine, and Japanese pines.

 Pest

-The European pine sawfly is considered a pest as it eats a lot of needles.
+The European pine sawfly is a pest as it eats a lot of needles.
 While this can stunt the growth of the tree, it rarely is enough to kill the tree.
 For controlling it, one can use natural parasites, remove the eggs from the tree, or spray pesticides.
 Any standard pesticide sprayed on them during their larval stage will kill them.
-Spraying is usually done very early, often when they're first spotted.
+Spraying is usually done very early, often as soon as they are seen.